Minimonks/GF_Assignment_Project/README.md

 ------------------------------------- Step-by-step guide -------------------------------------

-1. An appropriate IDE is required (VSCode as an example).
+1. An appropriate IDE is required (VSCode as an example, found here: https://code.visualstudio.com/Download).

-2. Download latest release off of the Github Repository
+2. Download latest release off of the Github Repository, found here (Under releases): https://github.com/Minimonks/GF_Assignment_Project

-3. Extract contents into desired filepath.
+3. Extract contents of the downloaded ZIP file into your desired filepath.

 4. Open folder with VSCode.

-5. Go to the create pallete and select create virtual environment (.venv) and check box for requirements.txt to install app dependancies.
+5. Go to the View > Command Pallete and select create virtual environment (.venv) and check box for requirements.txt to install app dependancies.
 This should install all you need, dependancies listed in requirements.txt if not.
+A guide can be seen here: https://code.visualstudio.com/docs/python/environments

+6. SSMS (Microsoft SQL Server Management Studio) is the required DB (Database) software for this application and can be downloaded here: https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16

-6. Create both a Development DB and a Testing DB (if you wish for the unit tests to work) within SSMS.
+7. Create both a Development DB and a Testing DB (if you wish for the unit tests to work) within SSMS.

-7. Within config.py, adjust the connection strings to match the details of your databases (Development to your DevDB and Testing to your TestDB).
-(SQLALCHEMY_DATABASE_URI)
+8. Within config.py, adjust the connection strings to match the details of your databases (Development to your DevDB and Testing to your TestDB).
+(SQLALCHEMY_DATABASE_URI).
+Sample connection strings have been left populated... change "GeorgesLocalDB" to the name of your
+DB, and "GFAssignmentDB" to the name of your table.

-8. run the venv, and in terminal type in “flask shell“, followed by “db.create_all()”.
+9. run the venv (virtual environment), and in terminal type in “flask shell“, followed by “db.create_all()”.
 This should create all the tables (specified within models.py) required for the project.
 (Backup SQL create commands have been added to the file).

-9. Insert data into the Roles table via SSMS: (This will have to be done on both Dev and Test)
+10. Open a new query under your new database and insert data into the Roles table via SSMS: (This will have to be done on both Dev and Test)

 INSERT INTO [dbo].[Role]
            ([RoleName])